affinidi/affinidi-cli/README.md

 ## FAQ

-### A note from Affinidi

-Affinidi CLI is currently in the open beta phase and we are refining our product every day.
-The Affinidi CLI may be incomplete and may contain errors – they may be unstable and may cause a loss of functionality and data.
-Use of the Affinidi CLI will be at your own risk.
-As our engineers seek to improve our platform, we would not have the resources to provide any maintenance or tech support at this time.
-Please bear with us as we continue to improve the platform.

 ### What can I develop?

 You are only limited by your imagination!
 Affinidi CLI is a toolbox with which you can build software applications for personal or commercial use.